 - List your achievements on your CV – it shows you are an effective person who has more to offer than just fulfilling daily tasks.

 - Use the ‘hobbies and interests’ section in your CV to demonstrate skills or experience relevant to the role you’re applying for.

-- The National Careers Service has a Skills Assessment website that can help you spot your talents.
+- The National Careers Service has a Skills Assessment (external website) that can help you spot your talents.